Section 1 - STEP-by-STEP GUIDE for presentation, submission of your thesis or project, and graduation:

 - After you have completed your research or project, you must submit the first draft of your thesis or project to your major professor.

 - Only after your major professor has completed a thorough review shall a revised draft be submitted to all remaining committee members.
-Your advisor should send an email to committee members stating/certifying/verifying that your thesis or project is ready for review, however, you should keep your committee informed about the progress of your thesis.
-It is important to keep in mind that all members of your committee are full participants in the critical review of your work.
+Your advisor will send an email to committee members stating/certifying/verifying that your thesis or project is ready for review, however, you should keep your committee informed about the progress of your thesis.
+It is important to keep in mind that ALL members of your committee are full participants in the critical review of your work.
 Their role is summarized in the statement they will sign on the approval form for your thesis or project.

 - Allow ample time for your major professor and committee members to review the thesis or project critically and for you to make appropriate corrections or modifications.